apache/incubator-quarks/DEVELOPMENT.md

 **However**, in order to support Android (and Java 7), other features of Java 8 are not used in the core code.
 Lambdas are translated into Java 7 compatible classes using retrolambda.

-Thus:

-* For core code that needs to run on Android:
+Thus for core code and tests that needs to run on Android/Java7:

    * The only Java 8 feature that can be used is lambda expressions
-   * JMX functionality cannot be used.
-* For test code that tests core code that runs on Android:
-   * Java 8 lambda expressions can be used
-   * Java 8 default & static interface methods
+   * Java 8 default & static interface methods cannot be used
    * Java 8 new classes and methods cannot be used
+   * Android only: JMX functionality cannot be used

-In general, most code is expected to work on Android (but might not yet) with the exception:
+In general, most code is expected to work on Android (but might not yet) with the exception of these excluded features:

    * Functionality aimed at the developer environment, such as console and development provider
    * Any JMX related code

+### Logging

+[SLF4J](http://www.slf4j.org) is used for logging and tracing.

+Search the code for org.slf4j.LoggerFactory to see a sample of its use.

 ## The ASF / GitHub Integration